ntegrals/magic-cli/README.md

-    ✅ Code Review                      [Reviews a code file] ✅ Self Healing Code                [Runs a script until fixed or limit reached] ✅ Generate Unit Tests              [Generates unit tests for a code file] ✅ Convert Programming Language     [Convert a code file to another language] ✅ ELI5 Code                        [Generates an ELI5 explanation] ✅ Refactor Code                    [Refactors the code]
+    ✅ Code Review                      [Reviews a code file] ✅ Self Healing Code                [Runs a script until fixed or limit reached] ✅ Generate Unit Tests              [Generates unit tests for a code file] ✅ Convert Programming Language     [Converts a code file to another language] ✅ ELI5 Code                        [Generates an ELI5 explanation] ✅ Refactor Code                    [Refactors the code]
     ✅ Document Code                    [Adds documentation to the code]